Titanium dioxide

-Titanium dioxide, also known as titanium(IV) oxide or titania /taɪˈteɪniə/, is the inorganic compound with the chemical formula TiO_{2}.
+Titanium dioxide, also known as titanium(IV) oxide or titania /taɪˈteɪniə/, is the inorganic compound derived from titanium with the chemical formula TiO_{2}.
 When used as a pigment, it is called titanium white, Pigment White 6 (PW6), or CI 77891.
 It is a white solid that is insoluble in water, although mineral forms can appear black.
 As a pigment, it has a wide range of applications, including paint, sunscreen, and food coloring.
 When used as a food coloring, it has E number E171.
 World production in 2014 exceeded 9 million tonnes.
 It has been estimated that titanium dioxide is used in two-thirds of all pigments, and pigments based on the oxide have been valued at a price of $13.2 billion.

 Structure

 In all three of its main dioxides, titanium exhibits octahedral geometry, being bonded to six oxide anions.
 The oxides in turn are bonded to three Ti centers.
-The overall crystal structure of rutile is tetragonal in symmetry whereas anatase and brookite are orthorhombic.
+The overall crystal structures of rutile and anatase are tetragonal in symmetry whereas brookite is orthorhombic.
 The oxygen substructures are all slight distortions of close packing: in rutile, the oxide anions are arranged in distorted hexagonal close-packing, whereas they are close to cubic close-packing in anatase and to "double hexagonal close-packing" for brookite.
 The rutile structure is widespread for other metal dioxides and difluorides, e.g. RuO2 and ZnF2.

 Molten titanium dioxide has a local structure in which each Ti is coordinated to, on average, about 5 oxygen atoms.
 This is distinct from the crystalline forms in which Ti coordinates to 6 oxygen atoms.

-Production and occurrence
+Synthetic and geologic occurrence

 Synthetic TiO2 is mainly produced from the mineral ilmenite.
 Rutile, and anatase, naturally occurring TiO2, occur widely also, e.g. rutile as a 'heavy mineral' in beach sand.
 Leucoxene, fine-grained anatase formed by natural alteration of ilmenite, is yet another ore.
 Star sapphires and rubies get their asterism from oriented inclusions of rutile needles.